 Tongue Tie

-Tongue tie division can be performed by our paediatric ENT surgeon supported by one of our paediatric nurses.
-If your child is less than 3 months of age this can usually be carried out safely in our paediatric clinics.
-Tongue-tie assessment and division surgery can be arranged for a total fee of £250.
+Tongue tie division is a procedure that can be performed by our Paediatric Surgeon, assisted by one of our paediatric nurses.
+For children under 3 months of age, this procedure can usually be safely carried out in our paediatric clinic.

 Private tongue tie division surgery can be offered in babies who are having difficulty breastfeeding.
 This may have effects on the baby such as poor weight gain and unsettled feeding or for the mother with problems such as painful nipples and mastitis (infection or swelling of the nipples and breast).
 Before booking for a tongue-tie division it is important that feeding has been observed by a healthcare professional such as a midwife to ensure that there are no other causes.